How to Open a Retail Shop in Hong Kong

 All in all, it is a relatively straightforward process and if you follow these steps you could be reaping the benefits of the projected economic growth.

-The sooner you start filling out those forms the sooner you could be operating a successful business in an amazing and dynamic city.
+The sooner you start filling out those forms, the sooner you can operate a successful business in an amazing and dynamic city.

 Getting Started